Christmas Celebrations in Malta

 As in the rest of the Christian world, Christmas is a highly celebrated event in Malta.
 Whereas the significance of the religious aspect of the feast has been overshadowed by its commercial aspect in so many places, the central theme of the Nativity still plays a significant role in the islands and Christmas traditions are very much alive and mostly family oriented.

+There are a number of activities and things to do in Malta at Christmas.
 The highlight of Christmas festivities is reached on the 24th December when at night (normally around 8 or 9pm) Midnight Mass is celebrated in most churches, an event that is still highly patronised by the locals.
 The main Christmas celebration starts on Christmas Eve when late at night a procession is held, leading to the local church, with children dressed up as the Virgin Mary, St. Joseph, The Three Wise Men and shepherds.
 Some processions even include a new born baby instead of a doll to represent baby Jesus.

 The Mass is characterised by a particular Maltese trait called The Sermon of the Child (Il-Priedka tat-Tifel) - a Christmas sermon delivered by a young boy or girl in the 7 to 10 year old bracket.
 It is a tradition that has survived from the late nineteenth century.